 But better visibility leads to better dialogues, choices, and trade-offs.
 The best type of visibility is always forward looking, so managers can make better decisions on spending before it occurs.
 Looking backward (for example, at budgeted amounts versus actual spending) is also helpful, as this visibility leads to a better understanding of any variances in budgets or plans.
 That helps cost-center owners develop action plans for future spending.

 Achieving better visibility can be as simple as defining standard forecasting templates or tools, which are easy to aggregate and make comparisons across functions and geographies.
-The inherent uncertainty surrounding COVID-19 suggests that planning processes would ideally incorporate several forecasted scenarios.
+Chronic uncertainty means that planning processes would ideally incorporate several forecasted scenarios.
 Nevertheless, with consistent application of the templates and tools across the scenarios, a simple set of key performance indicators can allow leaders to identify outliers, ask questions, and probe on granular investment decisions.
 This is in contrast to a black-box process, where forecasts are reviewed for SG&A in total at the business-unit level, and only compared to the prior year.

 Move toward zero-based budgeting